oscar-bender-stone/honors-thesis/source/information_systems.typ

 We now define the universal framework for analyzing information.
-Our approach describes information as _representatives of terms in formal systems_.
+Our approach describes information as _representatives of formal systems_.

 == Formal Systems

-We must first define a suitable, general class of systems to analyze.
+We must first define a general class of formal systems.
 Considering the diversity of formal reasoning, we need a _static_ and _dynamic_ component.
 These have interpretations in *logic* and *computability*, outlined in @formal_system_features.